zhopasushami/zhopasushami.github.io/content/about/index.md

 Hi visitor!

-This is my personal website where I post data about my life.
+This is my personal website where I post stuff about my life.
 Hopefully this will be useful for future dog owners.

 You can find me on [Instagram {{< icon "instagram" >}}](https://www.instagram.com/yoki_the_shepherd) or [TAGGR](https://taggr.link/user/yoki).